Tourism in Indonesia: Terrorism

-Although Indonesia had suffered terrorist attacks back in the 1980s, it was not until 2000s that the attacks have become more disturbingly organized.
-The first major terrorist attack in Indonesia was 2002 Bali bombing.
-This was a major blow to Indonesia's tourism industry.
-A series of travel warnings were issued by several countries.
+Although Indonesia had suffered terrorist attacks during the 1980s, the attacks became disturbingly organised in the 2000s.
+The first major terrorist attack in Indonesia was the 2002 Bali bombing.
+This was a major setback for Indonesia's tourism industry.
+A series of travel warnings was issued by several countries.
 After the attack, the rate of tourism in Bali decreased by 32%.

-After this 2002 attack, the following three years also suffered three major terrorist bombings: the 2003 Marriott Hotel bombing, the 2004 Australian embassy bombing in Jakarta, and a second bombing in Bali.
-Fortunately in 2008, no major terrorist attack occurred since 2005, and the United States Government lifted its warning against travel to Indonesia.
-In 2006, 227,000 Australians visited Indonesia, and in 2007, this tourist rate continued to rise with a recorded 314,000 tourists entering Indonesia.
+After the 2002 attack, there were three major terrorist bombings during the following three years: the 2003 Marriott Hotel bombing, the 2004 Australian embassy bombing in Jakarta, and a second bombing in Bali.
+By 2008, no major terrorist attack had occurred in the country since 2005, so the US government lifted its warning against travel to Indonesia.
+In 2006, 227,000 Australians visited Indonesia; in 2007, the tourist rate continued to increase with 314,000 tourists entering the country.

-In 2008, the US government lifted their travel warning on Indonesia.

-By 2016, the terrorist threat was renewed and reactivated by the outbreak of ISIS-affiliated sleeper cells in the region.
-In 2016, Jakarta suffered terrorist attack.
-And by 2018, numbers of terrorist attacks erupted in Surabaya and Pekanbaru.
+By 2016, the terrorist threat had been renewed by reactivated ISIS-affiliated sleeper cells in the region.
+In 2016, Jakarta suffered a terrorist attack.
+By 2018, a number of terrorist attacks occurred in Surabaya and Pekanbaru.